Umuzi-org/ACN-syllabus/README.md

 ```
 git clone --recursive git@github.com:Umuzi-org/ACN-syllabus.git
 ```

-## running locally

-This is a Hugo based application.

-**PLEASE NOTE** We are using hugo version 0.51.
-We have run into some annoying problems when upgrading hugo in the past so please just use this version.
-If you are tempted to give us a PR that upgrades this to the latest version of hugo, PLEASE DONT.
-The plan is to upgrade this all to use Eleventy in the near future.

 ### To get yourself set up on a Debian based machine (linux ubuntu/mint)

 ```